T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-The total reward is `sum(deadline) - sum(completion_time)`, so maximizing reward is minimizing the sum of completion times.
-Sorting tasks by duration and processing in that order keeps the running finish time as small as possible and thus maximizes the final reward.
+When we choose to complete a task, the rewards of all remaining tasks are “hurt” or negatively affected.
+The amount of this hurt is directly proportional to how long the chosen task takes, because its duration is added to the completion times of all future tasks.
+To maximize the total reward, we must minimize this hurt, which is achieved by completing the shortest tasks first and the longest tasks last.
+We accomplish this by sorting the array by duration and keeping track of the time elapsed.

 \
 *Code :*